VictuarVi/PoliMi-PhD-Thesis/README.md

 They are rather similar.
 The main difference is the PoliBlu colour spread across the headings.
 I recommend to check them out.

 > [!NOTE]
-> See the [manual](https://victuarvi.github.io/PoliMi-PhD-Thesis/docs/manual.pdf) for more information.
+> See the [manual](https://victuarvi.github.io/PoliMi-PhD-Thesis/docs/manual.pdf) and [documentation](https://victuarvi.github.io/PoliMi-PhD-Thesis/docs/docs.pdf) for more information.

 ## Preview ✨